r4victor/tenthousandmeters/content/blog/python_bts_05.md

 * function (comprehensions and lambdas are also functions)
 * class definition.

 The compiler creates a code object for every code block in a program.
 A code object is a structure that describes what a code block does.
 In particular, it contains the bytecode of a block.
 To execute a code object, CPython creates a state of execution for it called a frame object.
 Besides other things, a frame object contains name-value mappings such as `f_locals`, `f_globals` and `f_builtins`.
 These mappings are referred to as namespaces.
 Each code block introduces a namespace: its local namespace.
-Several variables in a program may be represented by the same name because that name may refer to different namespaces:
+The same name in a program may refer to different variables in different namespaces:

 ```python
 x = y = "I'm a variable in a global namespace"